-By developing a better IDP, builders are able to incorporate the 30% improvement level strategies more effectively with less disruption of their normal construction process and do so more cost effectively.
-While use of an IDP at the 30% improvement level for builders is quite desirable, it will be even more important at higher energy performance levels, 40%, 50%, and 70% energy savings.
+By developing better IDP, builders can incorporate 30% improvement level strategies more effectively with less disruption of their normal construction process and do so more cost effectively.
+While use of IDP at 30% improvement level for builders is quite desirable, it will be even more important at higher energy performance levels of 40%, 50%, and 70% energy savings.